xertep/meteo-open-data-chmu/README.md

 Another section displays all available text weather forecasts in a simple, classic style.
 It includes forecasts for individual regions, the entire Czech Republic, and selected mountain ranges.
 All forecasts are written by human meteorologists and are not automatically generated from weather models.

+It is also possible to show 24h precipitation sums from the model Aladin.

 A live version of the web application (built with Streamlit) is available here: https://meteo-open-data-chmu.streamlit.app/